Affine Grassmannians and the geometric Satake in mixed characteristic: Generalities on perfect schemes

-We list a few properties of morphisms that are preserved after passing to the perfection. \begin{lem} Let $f:X\to Y$ be a morphism of algebraic spaces over $k$, and let $f^\pf:X^\pf\to Y^\pf$ denote the corresponding perfection.
-The following properties hold for $f$ if and only if the same hold for $f^\pf$: (1) quasi-compact, (2) quasi-separated, (3) separated, (4) affine.
-In addition, if $f$ is either: (5) \'{e}tale, (6) (faitfully) flat, (7) fpqc, so is $f^\pf$. \end{lem} \begin{proof}(1)-(2) are clear.
-To prove (3), note that since $X^\pf\to X^\pf\times_{Y^\pf}X^\pf$ is a closed embedding, it is universally closed, so $\Delta_{X/Y}: X\to X\times_{Y}X$ is universally closed.
-But $\Delta_{X/Y}$ is always a separated, locally of finite type monomorphism, and therefore is a closed embedding.
+We list a few properties of morphisms that are preserved after passing to the perfection. \begin{lem} Let $f:X\to Y$ be a morphism of algebraic spaces over $k$, and let $f^\pf:X^\pf\to Y^\pf$ denote its perfection.
+The following properties hold for $f$ if and only if the same hold for $f^\pf$: (1) quasi-compact; (2) quasi-separated; (3) (universally) homeomorphic; (4) (universall) closed; (5) separated; (6) affine; (7) integral.

+In addition, if $f$ is either: (8) \'{e}tale; or (9) (faithfully) flat; (10) fpqc, so is $f^\pf$. \end{lem} \begin{proof}(1)-(4) are clear since $\varepsilon: X^\pf\to X$ is a universal homeomorphism.

+For (5), first note that if $X^\pf\to X^\pf\times_{Y^\pf}X^\pf$ is a closed embedding, it is universally closed and therefore $\Delta_{X/Y}: X\to X\times_{Y}X$ is also universally closed.
+But $\Delta_{X/Y}$ is always a separated, locally of finite type monomorphism.
+Therefore it is a closed embedding.
 The inverse direction is clear.

-(4) By Lemma \ref{Frob etale loc}, we can assume that $Y$ is an affine scheme.
-Then if $X$ is affine so is $X^\pf$.
+For (6), we can assume that $Y$ is an affine scheme by Lemma \ref{Frob etale loc}.
+Then if $X$ is affine, so is $X^\pf$.
 Conversely, if $X^\pf$ is affine, then it is quasi-compact and separated, and so is $X$.
 As $X^\pf=\underleftarrow\lim_\sigma X$, $X$ is affine by \cite[Tag07SE, Lemma 5.8]{St}.